GlistPlugins/gipButton/README.md

 # gipButton
-A blue button plugin for GlistEngine
+This GlistEngine plugin draws a blue button on the screen with the given coordinates.
+The button sends the clicks to a callback function for further processes.

 ## Installation
 Fork & clone this project into ~/dev/glist/glistplugins